dbutler6250/dbutler6250.github.io/index.md

 Info about me
 <br>
 ### Project Library

+---

 The following list of projects, descriptions, and links are in order from most recent at the top and the oldest at the bottom.
 <br>
 #### Volumetric Display
 This project is my most recent, but also my longest running project by far.
-This volumetric display project was inspired by science fiction films (Iron Man in particular)<br>
-as well as personal interest.
-This project has been a huge learning experience and most likely the best documented project on this site, so please take a look!
+This volumetric display project was inspired by science fiction films (Iron Man in particular) as well as personal interest.
+This project has been a huge learning experience, and it is most likely the best documented project on this site, so please take a look!<br>
 [Spinning Helicoid Display](https://dbutler6250.github.io/Spinning%20Helicoid/displaySite.md)

 #### MIDI Launchpad